 program, which revolves around the Aurelia labiata

 (Moon Jelly), began under the direction of Mikiko Williams,

 followed by Nicole Bostic, who was then succeeded by Bri Gabel.

-created naturally, the Jelly Team experiments with in vitro
+polyps that are created naturally, the Jelly Team experiments

-most suitable for captive Moon Jellies has yet to be conducted.
+techniques is most suitable for captive Moon Jellies is ongoing.